All recipients

 Summary

-Eugene V. Debs, convicted under the Espionage Act of 1917 for a speech opposing American participation in World War I delivered in Canton, Ohio in June 1918 and sentenced to ten years imprisonment, had his sentence commuted by President Warren G. Harding on December 25, 1921.
+Eugene Victor Debs was convicted in federal court under the Espionage Act of 1917 for a speech opposing American participation in World War I delivered in Canton, Ohio in June 1918.
+He was sentenced to ten years imprisonment.
+On December 25, 1921, President Warren G. Harding commuted Debs's sentence.

 Commutation · December 25, 1921